Cash-Secured Put Calculator

 Key Characteristics

-- Maximum Profit: Limited to the premium received
+- Max Profit: Limited to the total premium you receive to enter the trade.

 How to Read the P/L Chart

-The stock comparison line shows the P/L of simply buying shares at the current stock price.
-This highlights the core tradeoff: if the stock rallies, you'll underperform since your profit is capped at the premium received.
-But at every price below your entry, the cash-secured put outperforms—your breakeven is lower, so you're in the green while the stock position is underwater.
-The CSP sacrifices unlimited upside for a cushion of downside protection.
+The stock comparison line shows the P/L of buying shares at the current stock price.
+If the stock rallies hard, the CSP underperforms since your profit is capped.
+But at every price below your entry, the cash-secured put outperforms because your breakeven is lower, giving you a cushion of downside protection.

 Using This Calculator

-- Implied Volatility: The market's expectation of future price movement
+- Implied Volatility: The market's expectation of future stock price movements, as implied by the stock's option prices.